Most Requested City Codes

 - Vehicles "For Sale" cannot be displayed in any area other than an established driveway.
 They may not be placed in the street or in any private parking lot in Richfield.

-- All houses and commercial buildings must have house or building numbers on them that are large enough to be read from the street.
+- Buildings and homes must have their address numbers located on them and be large enough to be read from the street.

-- Composting must be enclosed and the enclosure cannot exceed 100 cubic feet
+- Composting must be enclosed and cannot exceed 100 cubic feet.

 - Composting may not create a health hazard or a nuisance to adjoining properties.